Rooskie91/csc5930_follow_the_industry/README.md

 ## Project Descritpion

+### NOTE: OpenSecrets ToS restricts me from republishing their data.
+Data is available upon request.

 A network science analysis of U.S. campaign-finance flows for CSC 5930 - 002
 (Network Science).
 Industries are linked to federal legislators via PAC contributions from the 2022 cycle (117th Congress), and the